rrandall91/typescript-sequelize-express/README.md

 #### Initial Data

-Seed data is generated and imported into the database on start-up.
-If necessary, the seeders may be re-run using `docker-compose exec app npm run db:seed`.
+Seed data is generated and imported into the database using `docker-compose exec app npm run db:seed`.

 ## Testing